cruxx/OW2/README.md

 0)  If you start from scratch, first you need to install all required packets on your host.
 Check http://wiki.openwrt.org/doc/howto/buildroot.exigence for prerequisites for your exact system.
 Below is Ubuntu-1404LTS-64bit example:

-`sudo apt-get install git-core build-essential subversion libncurses5-dev zlib1g-dev gawk intltool gcc-multilib flex`
+`sudo apt-get install git-core build-essential subversion libncurses5-dev zlib1g-dev gawk intltool gcc-multilib flex libssl-dev`

 1)  Download the latest OpenWRT repo snapshot and all feeds by following commands: